 Is digitized data acceptable to peer reviewers?

-Yes, when the method is reported transparently and the digitized data is validated against any summary statistics in the source.
-Both Cochrane and PRISMA explicitly accept it; ISPOR’s good-practice document for indirect comparisons explicitly endorses Kaplan-Meier digitization.
+Yes, when the method is reported transparently and the data validated against summary statistics in the source.
+Cochrane and PRISMA explicitly accept it; ISPOR’s good-practice for indirect comparisons explicitly endorses KM digitization.

 How accurate is reconstructed IPD from Kaplan-Meier curves?

-When done carefully (Guyot algorithm, dual extraction, numbers-at-risk validation), reconstructed IPD reproduces median survival within 0.5 months and hazard ratios within 5% of the true IPD in most validation studies.
-Accuracy degrades with low-resolution figures, missing numbers-at-risk tables, or heavy censoring late in follow-up.
+Done carefully (Guyot, dual extraction, numbers-at-risk validation), reconstructed IPD reproduces median survival within 0.5 months and hazard ratios within 5% of true IPD in most validation studies.
+Accuracy degrades with low-resolution figures, missing numbers-at-risk, or heavy late censoring.

 Do I need dual extraction?

 Cochrane requires it.
 PRISMA recommends it.
-For non-Cochrane reviews, single extraction is acceptable if you validate against text-reported summary statistics, but dual extraction is best practice and not much more work.
+For non-Cochrane reviews, single is acceptable if you validate against text-reported summaries, but dual is best practice and not much more work.

 Which tool should I cite in the methods?

-Cite the digitization tool by name and version (e.g., “DataFromChart v1.x” or “WebPlotDigitizer v4.x”).
-For Kaplan-Meier reconstruction, also cite the algorithm paper (Guyot et al. 2012, BMC Medical Research Methodology).
+Cite by name and version (e.g., “DataFromChart v1.x” or “WebPlotDigitizer v4.x”).
+For KM, also cite the algorithm paper (Guyot et al. 2012, BMC Medical Research Methodology).

 What if the corresponding author has agreed to share data but hasn’t sent it yet?

-Document the request and the response timeline in your protocol.
-If the data arrives, use it.
-If it doesn’t arrive within your pre-specified window, proceed with digitization and note the unsuccessful data request in your limitations.
+Document the request and timeline in your protocol.
+If data arrives, use it.
+If not within your pre-specified window, proceed with digitization and note the unsuccessful request in limitations.

 Can I use digitized data for a network meta-analysis?

 Yes.
-Digitized KM curves reconstructed via Guyot are routinely used in NMAs of time-to-event outcomes, especially in oncology HTA work.
-ISPOR’s NMA good practice document endorses the approach.
+Digitized KM curves reconstructed via Guyot are routinely used in NMAs of time-to-event outcomes, especially oncology HTA.
+ISPOR’s NMA good practice endorses the approach.

 How do I handle figures with overlapping confidence bands?

 Extract each band separately using the color picker.
-Where bands overlap, the pixel color is the blend of the two — set your tolerance carefully so the picker captures the blend region as one or the other, then visually inspect for misallocation.
+Where bands overlap, pixel color is a blend — set tolerance carefully so the picker captures the blend as one or the other, then visually inspect for misallocation.

 What about Bayesian meta-analyses?

-The digitization step is identical.
-Bayesian methods (e.g., flexible parametric survival models with informative priors) consume the same reconstructed IPD as frequentist methods do.
-The digitization just gets you to the IPD.
+Identical digitization step.
+Bayesian methods (flexible parametric survival models with informative priors) consume the same reconstructed IPD as frequentist methods.

-Is there a difference between extracting from journal PDFs versus images on a website?
+Is there a difference between journal PDFs versus website images?

-Mechanically, no — both reduce to “render or screenshot, then extract.”
-Journal PDFs are usually higher resolution.
-Web-hosted figures are often optimized for screen size and lose detail.
-Always prefer the PDF source.
+Mechanically no — both reduce to “render or screenshot, then extract.”
+Journal PDFs are usually higher resolution; web-hosted figures are often optimized for screen and lose detail.
+Prefer the PDF source.

 Where does my extracted data live after the review is published?

-Archive the XLSX (with embedded chart) plus the calibration values used, ideally in a data repository (Dryad, Zenodo, OSF).
+Archive the XLSX (with embedded chart) plus calibration values in a data repository (Dryad, Zenodo, OSF).
 PRISMA 2020 item 27 (data, code, materials availability) expects this disclosure.